jiayue-li/final-project/README.md

 - In order to maximise security and protection of identity: we will be using SHA-256 encryption based on user passport information such as: place of birth, date of issuance, first name, last name

+-Note: Website can be run locally on "David" branch.

 ## Diagram
 ![alt text](https://github.com/jiayue-li/final-project/blob/master/diagram.jpg "Proof-of-Travel")